 A drain pipe test ensures the pipe is sufficiently watertight.
 This prevents the pipe from leaking its contents into the surrounding soil and potentially overloading or contaminating the local water table.
 When laying new pipes, it is essential to test them before the trenches in which they are laid are back-filled with soil, as this saves you a lot of time and effort in digging them back up again should they fail.

-Connect the hand pump to the hose via the T-piece connector.
+Connect a hand pump to the hose via a tee connector.
 Connect one end of the hose to the manometer.
 Fix the hose nipple in place on the stopper in the pipe, to allow the hose to be attached.
 Connect the free end of the hose to the hose nipple.

-Squeeze the hand pump to increase the air pressure in the pipe until the level on the manometer reads between 5 and 6 inches.
+Squeeze the hand pump to increase the air pressure in the pipe until the level on the pressure gauge reads between 5 and 6 inches.
 Close the control valve on the hand pump.
 Let the pipe stand for 10 minutes to level off temperature and pressure in the system.

 Open the control valve and allow the pressure to drop so the manometer reads 3.93 inches.
 Close the control valve again and leave the pipe for five minutes.
 If after this time the pressure in the pipe has not dropped below 2.95 inches, the pipe is sealed correctly.
 If the pipe fails this air test, run a water pressure test to check its seals again.

 Seal off all branches of the pipe with bung stoppers.
 Seal off the lower, or downstream, end of the pipe to be tested with another bung stopper, as if creating an airtight seal.
 Connect the 90 degree pipe bend to the other end of the pipe, which is the upstream end.

 Connect the 5-foot length of pipe to this bend to create a vertical pipe configuration.
 Either fasten this vertical section to your support struts with the rope, or brace it between two supports.
 The idea is to prevent the pipe falling over under its own weight when water is added.